The Lawrence Schiller Archives - at the Briscoe Center in Austin, TX

 The last photos of Gary Gilmore before his execution in Draper, Utah

-Manuscript of Norman Mailer’s The Executioner’s Song and The Castle in the Forest with Mailer’s handwritten changes and notes.
+Manuscript of Norman Mailer’s The Executioner’s Song and The Castle in the Forest with Mailer’s handwritten changes and notes recently donated to Wilkes University.

 Ladies and Gentleman, Lenny Bruce!!